Charles Moore (architect): Buildings and legacy

 Moore preferred bold, colorful design elements, including striking color combinations, supergraphics, stylistic eclecticism, and the use of non-traditional materials such as plastic, (aluminized) PET film, platinum tiles, and neon signs.
 His work often provokes arousal, challenges norms, and can lean toward kitsch.
 His mid-1960s New Haven residence, published in Playboy, featured several plywood towers, each of which cut through one or more stories and featured large, graphical cutouts.
 His house in Orinda, California was also unconventional; in lieu of interior walls, two interior aediculae focus the space, one over a sitting area and the other over a bathtub set into the ground.
 He made no bones about his love for roadside vernacular buildings in places like San Miguel Allende, the Sunset Strip, and Main Street in Disneyland.

 His early work with MLTW was noted for the invention of a west coast regional vernacular in residential architecture that featured steeply pitched roofs, shingled exteriors, and bold areas of glass, including skylights.
 Moore and his partners always cited the influence of their predecessors in California, particularly Bay Area pioneers such as Bernard Maybeck, William Wurster, and Joseph Esherick.
 A whole school of west coast designers followed their lead in designing shed-like, wooden residences for their newly affluent clients.

 Moore was also sensitive to the needs of clients, building an innovative house for a blind man and his wife, and designing several churches.
 His urban design schemes were tailored to context and history, and his books are full of sophisticated scholarship on such things as Renaissance gardens, English Georgian houses, and Italian piazzas.
 His travels were always documented by color slides, sketches, and souvenirs, which he displayed prominently in his residences.
 Moore's Piazza d'Italia (1978), an urban public plaza in New Orleans, made prolific use of his exuberant design vocabulary and is frequently cited as the archetypal postmodern project.
 His university work includes the Hood Museum of Art at Dartmouth, the Williams College Museum of Art in Williamstown, Massachusetts, the Haas School of Business at the University of California, Berkeley, and the Faculty Club at the University of California, Santa Barbara.
-Kresge College, at UC Santa Cruz, (demolished in 2020) was one of the most innovative residence hall buildings in America at the time of its construction.
+Kresge College, at the University of California, Santa Cruz, was one of the most innovative residence communities in America at the time of its construction.
 The main campus of National Dong Hwa University is his latest university work, finished in 1992.

 Such design features (historical detail, ornament, fictional treatments, ironic significations) made Moore one of the chief proponents of postmodern architecture, along with Robert Venturi, Michael Graves, Stanley Tigerman, and Charles Jencks.

 The Charles W. Moore Foundation was established in 1997 in Austin, Texas to preserve Moore's last home and studio.
 Its non-profit programs include residencies, conferences, lectures, and publication of PLACENOTES, a travel guide.